John Candy: 1971–1978: Early career and SCTV

 In 1971, Candy was cast in a small part as a Shriner in Creeps by David E. Freeman, a new Canadian play about cerebral palsy, in the inaugural season of the Tarragon Theatre in Toronto.
 Candy guest-starred on a Canadian children's television series, Cucumber, and made a brief, uncredited appearance in Class of '44 (1973) as his feature film debut.
 He had a small part in The ABC Afternoon Playbreak ("Last Bride of Salem") and had a regular role on the TV series Dr. Zonk and the Zunkins (1974–75).
-He played the role of Wally Wypyzypywchuk in the CBC children's show Coming Up Rosie (1975).
+Candy played the role of Wally Wypyzypywchuk in the CBC children's show Coming Up Rosie (1975).

 Candy became a member of Toronto's branch of The Second City in 1972.
 He gained wide North American popularity when he became a cast member on the influential Toronto-based comedy-variety show Second City Television (SCTV).
-NBC picked the show up in 1981 and quickly became a fan favourite.
-It won Emmy Awards for the show's writing in 1981 and 1982.
+NBC picked the show up in 1981 and it quickly became a fan favourite.
+The show won Emmy Awards for its writing in 1981 and 1982.
 Among Candy's SCTV characters were unscrupulous street-beat TV personality Johnny LaRue, 3-D horror auteur Doctor Tongue, sycophantic and easily amused talk-show sidekick William B. Williams, and Melonville's corrupt Mayor Tommy Shanks.

 In 1974, Candy made his TV debut when he appeared on the Canadian TV show Police Surgeon, playing street gang and heist member Ramone in "Target: Ms. Blue", and in a later episode the same season as Richie, an accused killer, in the episode "Web of Guilt".
 He was in It Seemed Like a Good Idea at the Time (1975), shot in Canada, as well as the children's sitcom Coming Up Rosie (1975–78) with Dan Aykroyd.
 Candy had a small role in Tunnel Vision (1976).

-During the series's run he appeared in films such as The Clown Murders (1976) and had a lead in a low-budget comedy, Find the Lady (1976) (both co-starring fellow Canadian actor Lawrence Dane).
-In 1976, Candy played a supporting role (with Rick Moranis) on Peter Gzowski's short-lived late-night television talk show 90 Minutes Live.
-In 1978, Candy had a small role as a bank employee (with Christopher Plummer and Elliott Gould) in the Canadian thriller The Silent Partner.
+During the series's run, Candy appeared in films such as The Clown Murders (1976) and had a lead in a low-budget comedy, Find the Lady (1976) (both co-starring fellow Canadian actor Lawrence Dane).
+In 1976, he played a supporting role (with Rick Moranis) on Peter Gzowski's short-lived late-night television talk show 90 Minutes Live.
+Two years later, Candy had a small role as a bank employee (with Christopher Plummer and Elliott Gould) in the Canadian thriller The Silent Partner.
 He guest starred on such shows as The David Steinberg Show and King of Kensington.